-There is no fixed grant ceiling for development work, but all budgets will undergo a careful assessment looking at the description of the actual development work vis-à-vis the number of work days applied for.
-It will also be taken into account whether the project scope and scale fall within the budget of the Nordplus Adult programme.
+There is no fixed grant ceiling for development work, but all budgets will undergo a careful assessment, which will compare the description of the products and development work with the applied number of working days.
+It will also be taken into account whether the project's scope and scale fall within the budget frame of the Nordplus Adult programme.

-On average Nordplus Adult grants 25 working days per year per institution.
-The total number of granted working days per institution for a full project period can only in exceptional cases exceed 40 days.
-It must be explicitly substantiated in the application if the total number of working days exceeds this level.
+On average, Nordplus Adult grants 25 working days per year per institution.
+The total number of granted working days per institution for a full project period can exceed 40 days only in exceptional cases.
+It must be explicitly substantiated in the application if the total number of working days exceeds 40 days.